TatuLaras/waveforest/README.md

 # waveforest - A node-based modular (FM) synthesizer
 <img width="1906" height="649" alt="image" src="https://github.com/user-attachments/assets/4dd7f15c-9281-40be-80cb-c4296cb5e0a6" />

-If you're doing music / audio stuff on Linux, you have access to a plethora of fantastic free and open source plugins and effects to help you.
+If you're doing music / audio stuff on Linux, you have access to a plethora of fantastic free and open source plugins and effects.
-However, one department that I felt was a little bit lacking was frequency modulation (FM) synthesizers.
+However, one department that I felt was a little bit lacking was frequency modulation (FM) synthesis.
-For the more common type, subtractive synthesis, there are many options available such as SurgeXT.
+For the more common type, subtractive synthesis, there are many options available such as the popular SurgeXT synthesizer.
 But on the FM side, I felt that each of the options didn't quite do everything the way I wanted them to.
 Don't get me wrong, synths like Dexed and Octasine do a very good job of emulating the 4 or 6 operator hardware FM synths, but that in itself was the issue for me.
 Since we're doing everything on the computer, why should we be bound by the limited number of operators found on those synths?

-So I set out to create my ideal FM synth, one were you could have any number of operators connected in any way you want.
+So I set out to create my ideal FM synth, one where you could have any number of operators connected in any way you want.
 I had many ideas for the user interface, but then it hit me.
-What better way is there to represent anything connecting to anything that a node editor.
+What better way is there to represent anything connecting to anything that a node editor!

 Basically I had arrived at modular synthesis through a very convoluted route :).
-What we have here is basically a minimalist version of VCV Rack, with an expandable architecture where you can write the nodes as plugins and even share them around without requiring recompilation of waveforest itself.
+What we have here is basically a minimal modular synthesizer with an expandable architecture where you can write the nodes as plugins and even share them around without requiring recompilation of waveforest itself.

 ## Dependencies
 - Linux